mauricelam/mauricelam.github.io/drafts/scrollmaps-origin-story.md

 ## Wheel event capturing and simulation

+At its core, the idea of ScrollMaps is very simple.
+It captures the javascript [`wheel`](https://developer.mozilla.org/en-US/docs/Web/API/Element/wheel_event) events, and [dispatches](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) a "drag" event in response.
+Those of you who are familiar with Javascript may know that ordinary "drag" within the webpage is not one standardized event, but is instead [`mousedown`](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousedown_event), [`mousemove`](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousemove_event), and [`mouseup`](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseup_event) events chained together.
+(Side note: There is a [`drag`](https://developer.mozilla.org/en-US/docs/Web/API/Document/drag_event) event in Javascript, but that's for dragging and dropping files between the the web content and the native OS outside of the browser).

+Because the drag detection is done through detection of this chain of events, it means that each web app will have a slightly different detection logic.
+For example, some apps may decide to only look at the `movementX` and `movementY` attributes to determine how much the drag is, while others may compare that value to the `mousedown` event to calculate how much it has moved in total.
+In fact, this is one of the things that broke when a [new redesign of Google Maps](https://www.theverge.com/2013/5/15/4333374/google-maps-redesign-2013-io-event) was launched in 2013.
+This means ScrollMaps is essentially reverse engineering Google Maps' drag detection mechanism in order to dispatch the required events.

 ## "The back of the drawer"

 At the time, I was also reading Walter Isaacson's biography on Steve Jobs, and the idea of focus and perfectionism had an effect on me.